 - Mild reactions can be treated with an antihistamine medicine.

-- Adrenaline is given by an injection so that it can work straightaway.
-If you have a severe reaction to nuts you will be given an adrenaline injection (like a pen) that you can carry with you all the time.
+- Adrenaline (epinephrine) is given by an injection so that it can work straightaway.
+If you have a severe reaction to nuts you will be given an adrenaline (epinephrine) injection (like a pen).
+You will carry this with you all the time.
 Brand names include EpiPen®, Emerade® and Jext®.

-- These adrenaline injections come in different doses for adults and children.
-They work by injecting adrenaline into your thigh muscle when you press a button or jab it against your skin.
+- These adrenaline (epinephrine) injections come in different doses for adults and children.
+They work by injecting adrenaline (epinephrine) into your thigh muscle when you press a button or jab it against your skin.

-- If you have a severe allergy you must carry your adrenaline injection with you at all times.
-Some people keep adrenaline in the places where they spend most of their time - for example, at home, at school or at work.
+- If you have a severe allergy you must carry your adrenaline (epinephrine) injection with you at all times.
+Some people keep adrenaline (epinephrine) in the places where they spend most of their time.
+For example, they keep it at home, at school or at work.
 Many people carry two injections 'just in case'.

 Know what to do if you have an allergic reaction